‘Vive l’amour! . . . Vive le mariage!’

 I have adapted the play to 1921, a time when such portrayals would have become acceptable, although still daring, to English-speaking audiences.
 Social and political relations between the sexes and between the classes were rapidly changing in the wake of the Great War; fashions and technology began to more closely resemble the modern world.

-Cyprienne was a hit with west-end Toronto audiences in 2009, and an award-winning 2013 production in Cape Town SA, where one reviewer called it a: “delightful and classy comedy . . . the fusion of sophistication, high carat sparkle and authentic style . . . testimony to two talented writers.”
+Cyprienne was a hit with west-end Toronto audiences, and an award-winning production in Cape Town SA, where one reviewer called it a: “delightful and classy comedy . . . the fusion of sophistication, high carat sparkle and authentic style . . . testimony to two talented writers.”

-One of Cyprienne’s monologues, Madagascar Spices, was presented in NYC in 2015.
+It also had a staged reading in Costa Rica, and one of Cyprienne’s monologues was presented in a 2015 NYC festival as Madagascar Spices.
 (Monologues are available royalty-free for auditions and similar purposes.
 Contact me.)

 Excerpt from ACT I